Mukopaje/officedocs/README.md

 # CRM Docs 🎉

-## One CRM to manage your entire freelance business. ⭐️
+## One CRM to manage your entire business. ⭐️

 CRM Software is a web based, easy, powerful yet affordable CRM with sales and marketing tools, project management, expense tracking, invoicing and estimates tools for small businesses/freelancers.